microsoft/Olive/docs/source/tutorials/configure_systems.rst

     * :code:`username`: The username to login to the cloud virtual machine.
     * :code:`os`: The operating system of the cloud virtual machine.
 Can be "Linux" or "Windows".
     * :code:`key_filename`: The path to the private key file to login to the cloud virtual machine.
     * :code:`password`: The password to login to the cloud virtual machine.
-This is optional.
+This is optional when `key_filename` is provided.

 Prerequisites
 ^^^^^^^^^^^^^